-- A sister websites, www.dairy-sustainability-initiative.org provides “a global framework for a holistic approach to sustainability in the dairy value chain”.
+- A sister website, www.dairy-sustainability-initiative.org provides “a global framework for a holistic approach to sustainability in the dairy value chain”.

 - Find the current world production, market and trade reports at www.fas.usda.gov/commodities/dairy.

-- The monthly Dairy Market Trends provides the latest statistics on the dairy industry, including breakdowns of imports and exports.
+- The annual Lacto Data and monthly Dairy Market Trends provide the latest statistics on the dairy industry, including breakdowns of imports and exports.
 Find it on www.mpo.co.za.
 The Quarterly Review, prepared by the MPO and SAMPRO (see heading 6), does the same.
 Find it at www.milksa.co.za.